• Skip to main content

 Goulash?
 Gulach?
 Goolash?
 Ghoulash?
 What the heck does this funny word even mean?
 First of all, American and Hungarian Goulash are two entirely different dinner recipes.

-Based on this recipe from Taste of Home here are the ingredients you’ll find in the Hungarian version that you will not find in the American version: carrots, green peppers, stew meat (in place of ground beef), beef broth, paprika, caraway seeds and sour cream.
+Based on this recipe from Taste of Home here are the ingredients you’ll find in the Hungarian version that you will not find in the Americanized version: carrots, green peppers, stew meat (in place of ground beef), beef broth, paprika, caraway seeds and sour cream.

 Keep reading for details about the American version of the delish one-pot dinner detailed in this post.

-As for goulash origin, it stems from the Hungarian word “Gulyás” which is defined as “cowboy.”
+As for the goulash origin, it stems from the Hungarian word “Gulyás” which is defined as “cowboy.”
 Hungarian cowboys butchered the weakest cattle and made easy meals out of their meat.
 Hence, the word!

-How To Make Goulash
+How To Make This Easy American Goulash Recipe

 Step 1

-Cook 2 pounds of ground beef in a saucepan or Dutch oven over medium heat on the stove top until no longer pink.
+Cook 2 pounds of ground beef in large skillet or Dutch oven over medium heat on the stove top until no longer pink.
 Drain the grease from the pan.
 Add 1 yellow onion and 3 cloves of minced garlic and cook until onions are translucent.
-The onions and garlic will be nice and fragrant, as well (mmm, I LOVE the smell of sauteed garlic).

 Step 2

 Add the remaining ingredients to the ground beef onion mixture and stir.
-Bring to a boil over medium high heat.

 Step 3